 VW Transporter beds for adults

-One of the ‘must haves’ for the latest Tin Box was a large and comfortable bed.
+One of the ‘must haves’ for any of our Tin Boxes has been a large and comfortable bed.

 This simple design is great for providing a flat, large and comfortable sleeping platform while retaining the usability of the van’s load space.

-Because we have a Long Wheel Based van we can have the bed in place without having to worry about folding away the rear seats and it gives us pretty close to a full size double bed.
+Because we had a Long Wheel Based van we could have the bed in place without having to worry about folding away the rear seats and it gave us pretty close to a full size double bed.

 The system uses the existing VW load space floor mounts so doesn’t require any drilling or modification and can be fully removed if required.
 It also folds in half allowing half of the load space to still be full height – ideal if transporting bikes.

 We had a high density foam mattress made to measure.
 It folded at the same place the sleeping platform did so stowed away neatly.